Building Value in Staying Close

 What Is Proximity Value?

-It is about building a history of reinforcement for staying close.
+Proximity value is built on a history of reinforcement for staying close.

 That shift changes everything.